-“Everything that could be climbed had been climbed,” said Rico.
+“Everything that could be climbed had been climbed,” Thompson clarified.
 “A rancher owned the land where Cactus Cliffs are, and he chased the climbers off.”

 Shelf Road grew silent for a while as places like Rifle stole the thunder.
 It wasn’t until 1998 when the Access Fund acquired the cliff band swath between the Bank and the Gym North until climbers were allowed to climb there again.

 “Do you know how the Access Fund acquired the land?”

 “Of course,” said Thompson.
 “I was one of Access Fund’s Founders.”

 "Rico, we're out of time.
 But can we pick this back up?
 I think this is a story that needs to be told."